JetBrains/teamcity-documentation/topics/known-issues.md

 ## Issues per TeamCity versions

+### 2020.1.1 Known Issues

+#### Missing Expand button for project list

+In the TeamCity classic UI, the _Projects_ link in the header is missing the expand button.

+To workaround this issue, please follow the instruction described [here](https://youtrack.jetbrains.com/issue/TW-66577#focus=streamItem-27-4216533.0-0).

 ### 2020.1 Known Issues

 #### .NET runner is not compatible with obsolete external .NET CLI Support plugin